MIT-SPARK/Clio/README.md

 # Setup

 We recommend that everyone setup Clio by utilizing ROS.
-You can follow the instructions [here](http://wiki.ros.org/ROS/Installation) to install ROS if you haven't already.
+To install ROS, you can follow the instructions [here](http://wiki.ros.org/ROS/Installation) if you haven't already.
-If you just want to install Clio-Batch and Clio-Eval and want to avoid installing ROS, you can skip to [these](#installing-without-ros) instructions instead.
+If you want to avoid installing ROS and are only interested in processing pre-built scene graphs or evaluation, you can skip to [these](#installing-without-ros) instructions instead.

 ### Installing with ROS